 By DEBORAH HADY.

-Tell us a little bit about yourself.
+Tell us a little bit about your band.
 How would you describe your musical style?
 What makes you different?

 Favourite song to listen to at the moment?